saeef/moreJS/readme.md

 ```

-    + function expressions are not hoisted
+#### :orange_book: function expressions are not hoisted

 * the variable will be hoisted, but it will not contain the actual function.
         Therefore, if you try to execute it you receive an error.